National Guard of Russia: Establishment

-First five years
+2017–2021

-In early 2017, in support of the efforts of Vyacheslav Volodin, the Russian National Guard formed a new cyber-intelligence division under the command of Larisa Goryachko (Лариса Горячко), who formerly was employed with the operational-search bureau of the Main Directorate of the Ministry of Internal Affairs of Russia for the Ural Federal District as well as the central office of the Ministry of Internal Affairs (МВД), to "monitor the activity of citizens in social networks, revealing cases of extremism there" (отслеживать активность граждан в соцсетях, выявляя там случаи экстремизма) over the entire internet according to Rosbalt news agency («Информационное агентство «Росбалт»).
-In 2019, the budget of the National Guard was increased by 5% from 111.9 billion rubles to about 117.5 billion rubles.
+In early 2017, in support of the efforts of Vyacheslav Volodin, the Russian National Guard formed a new cyber-intelligence division.
+This was under the command of Larisa Goryachko, who was previously employed with the operational-search bureau of the Main Directorate of the Ministry of Internal Affairs of Russia for the Ural Federal District.
+Its purpose was to "monitor the activity of citizens in social networks, revealing cases of extremism there" over the entire internet, according to Rosbalt news agency.

+In 2019, the National Guard's budget increased by 5%, from 111.9 billion rubles to about 117.5 billion rubles.
 During the same year, National Guardsmen from Saint Petersburg were apprehended after planting drugs on a 16-year-old.
-In February 2021, it was noticed that the National Guard had been used to silence pro-Navalny protests in an attempt by the Putin regime "to fend off threats to its political monopoly at any cost."
+In February 2021, the National Guard silenced pro-Navalny protests in an attempt "to fend off threats to [the Putin regime's] political monopoly at any cost."

-2021–present

-In late July 2021, the National Guard staged their first-ever operational-strategic exercise simultaneously in every Russian federal district except the North Caucasian.
-On 21 November 2021, it was decided to classify National Guard budget requests.
+In late July 2021, the National Guard staged their first-ever strategic exercise simultaneously in every Russian federal district except the North Caucasian.
+On 21 November, the National Guard budget requests were classified.